shurik179/yozh-SC2023/docs/projects/follow_line.rst

 Since we have a whole array of front line sensors, we can use them to detect even small deviation from the right course - when the robot is still on the line, but the line is not exactly under the center of the robot - and start correcting before we get off the line.
+Yozh library provides a function that allows one to determine the position of the line relative to the center of the robot:
+`line_position_white()`, which returns values ranging from -5 to 5.

  To correct, we would be going forward but steering more to the left or right as needed: if the line is to the left of the robot center, we must be steering left; if the line is to the right, we must be steering right.